Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Background Summary

 Urban flooding poses a global risk, affecting billions of people and damaging critical infrastructure, resulting in substantial economic losses and loss of life~\cite{hammond2015}.
 The severity of this threat is increasing due to climate change, which drives more extreme rainfall events~\cite{ren_rising_2023}, and rapid urbanization, which heightens flood risks in densely populated areas~\cite{zhang2018b, zhou_comparison_2019, tellman_satellite_2021, dottori_2018_increased, rentschler_flood_2022}.
 Accurate mapping and monitoring of inundation extents are therefore critical for effective disaster response, infrastructure resilience, and risk mitigation in urban settings.
 Satellite remote sensing provides a scalable means of addressing this need, yet mapping urban inundation from space remains an open challenge.

-Synthetic aperture radar (SAR)~\cite{amitrano2024flood}, multispectral optical sensors, and light detection and ranging (LiDAR)~\cite{brown2016progress} have all been applied to inundation mapping~\cite{munawar2022remote, j-p_schumann_breakthroughs_2024}.
-However, each modality faces limitations in dense urban areas.
-SAR-based approaches, including those using Sentinel-1, show reduced flood detection accuracy in built-up environments due to complex backscattering interactions with urban structures~\cite{mason2021, bentivoglio2022a}.
-Optical sensors, meanwhile, are limited by cloud cover during and after flood events~\cite{vo2023} and by the coarser spatial resolution of publicly available products, which often cannot resolve inundated pixels in dense urban areas~\cite{bentivoglio2022a}.
-Commercial satellite constellations like PlanetScope (PS) (optical) and ICEYE (radar) partially address the resolution and revisit limitations through higher spatial resolution and more frequent acquisitions~\cite{tarpanelli2026potential, olthof2020testing, ardila2022persistent}, though their data are less accessible than public alternatives.
+Synthetic aperture radar (SAR)~\cite{amitrano2024flood} and multispectral optical sensors have been applied to inundation mapping~\cite{munawar2022remote, j-p_schumann_breakthroughs_2024}.
+However, both modalities face limitations in dense urban areas.
+SAR-based approaches, including those using Sentinel-1, show reduced flood detection accuracy in built-up environments due to complex backscattering interactions with urban structures~\cite{mason2021, amitrano2024flood}.
+Optical sensors, meanwhile, are limited by cloud cover during and after flood events~\cite{tellman_satellite_2021} and by the coarser spatial resolution of publicly available products, which often cannot resolve inundated pixels in dense urban areas~\cite{bentivoglio2022a}.
+Commercial satellite constellations like PlanetScope (PS; optical) and ICEYE (radar) partially address the resolution and revisit limitations through higher spatial resolution and more frequent acquisitions~\cite{tarpanelli2026potential, olthof2020testing, ardila2022persistent}, though their data are less accessible than public alternatives.